slub/dlf-3d-viewers/README.md

 After these steps, you will have a folder with the respective viewer integration, its dependencies and resources as well as the `dlf-3d-viewer.yml` configuration file required for the integration.

-Please read the [Embedded 3D Viewer](https://kitodo.github.io/kitodo-presentation/Developers/Embedded3DViewer.html) documentation for more informations regarding embedding this folder into Kitodo.Presentation and DFG-Viewer
+For more informations regarding embedding this folder into Kitodo.Presentation and DFG-Viewer, read the [Embedded 3D Viewer](https://kitodo.github.io/kitodo-presentation/Developers/Embedded3DViewer.html) documentation.

 ## Integrations